purduesigbots/pros-docs/v5/okapi/api/odometry/odometry.rst

 okapi::Odometry
 ================

 Tracks the movement of the robot and estimates its position in coordinates relative to the robot's starting position (assumed to be ``(0, 0)``).
-If you want to use this class to help write an autonomous program, take a look at ``OdomChassisController`` instead.
+If you want to use this class to help write an autonomous program, take a look at `OdomChassisController <../chassis/controller/odom-chassis-controller.html>`_ instead.

 Constructor(s)
 --------------